elliottwa9/elliottwa.github.io/_pages/about.md

   - /about.html
 ---

-Hello, I'm Elliott Wang, and I'm working on it as I go.
+Hello, I'm Elliott Wang, a Business Economics major at UC Irvine.

+Please excuse the lack of anything on here.
+I'm currently still working on this website with little coding experience.
+Hopefully it will be significantly better in the future with more substance as I get better.
+In the meantime, there are 3 other tabs that (kinda) work, so please feel free to visit those while you're here.